javiabellan/c/README.md

 Recommended path by Francisco Gallego:

 1. Assambly **PARA ENTENDER LA MÁQUINA!!!**
-   - 1.1 Start with 8 bits assambler
+   - 1.1 Start with 8 bits assambler -> DO A PROGRAM
      - `Z80` Esay (parent of `X86`)
      - `6502` Easy
-   - 1.2 Continue with 16 bits assambler
+   - 1.2 Continue with 16 bits assambler -> DO A PROGRAM
      - `MIPS` Very Easy
      - `68000` Medium
-   - 1.3 Continue with 32 bits assambler
+   - 1.3 Continue with 32 bits assambler -> DO A PROGRAM
      - `X86` Hard
      - `ARM` Hard
-   - 1.4 Ends with 64 bits assambler
+   - 1.4 Ends with 64 bits assambler -> DO A PROGRAM
 3. Old C++:
    - `BOOK` **Effective C++** by Scott Meyers.
 (C++ 09
 4. Modern C++: